skiselkov/librain/README.md

 	return 1;
 }
 ```
-You have to call `librain_draw_z_depth(...)` for all the objects which can block the view of the glass element that reveives the rain animation.
+You have to call `librain_draw_z_depth(...)` for all the objects which can block the view of the glass element that receives the rain animation.
 You can optimize the performance by using a low-res version of these objects.